Skip Navigation Website Accessibility

 Late Thursday night, we flew into Denver, found our rental vehicle in the pouring rain and drove to Rhiley's apartment.
 We visited over coffee the next morning, then made our way out of the city, through the mountains along I-70 and Clear Creek until we got to Loveland.
 It was bright and sunny as we started the drive up Loveland Pass and met with windy conditions and a little drifting snow at the crest of the pass.
 On the way down we stopped at a hiking trail in Keystone along the Snake River and hiked 2 miles of the snow covered trail before we headed to Dillon to pick up Simon.
 We toured Copper Mountain with Simon and stayed with good friends, Howard and Sue.
 On Saturday morning, Simon and Sue joined us as we headed out of Silverthorne to Leadville and traveled along the Arkansas River to Poncha Springs.
 Our destination was the Sand Dunes National Park in Mosca, Colorado where we met Nathan, Andrea, Mara and Luna (their new dog).
 It was the first time for all of us visiting the park and in April the Medano Creek had not crested yet so we were able to wade across to get to the dunes.
 We walked, climbed, rested, and made our way through the sand.
 It was awesome!
 We found a local brewery in Alamosa to have dinner before we all went our separate ways for the night.

-Us four sisters stayed in a domehome at the base of the mountains near Moffat.
+The four of us sisters stayed in a domehome at the base of the mountains near Moffat.
 On Sunday morning we made our way north and east to drive along the Arkansas River again through the mountains.
 We stopped at the Royal Gorge Bridge and Park to take in the amazing view before meeting our cousin, Lisa in Pueblo for some ice cream and a quick visit.
 Then it was on to Nathan and Andi's house in Colorado Springs.
 After dinner and a walk around the block with Luna, we made our way back to Denver to get a few hours of sleep before our early morning flight back to Minnesota.
 What a great way to spend time with family and friends!

 Maddy's Winter Paddling Adventure on Sykes Creek February 2023